Policies & FAQs

 Can campers be in a group with their friends?

 Our goal at Congressional Camp is for every camper to make new friends as well as strengthen the friendships that are already in place.
 (On the registration site, enter your login and click on the ” 2023 Health Form & Pick up Authorization”, at the bottom of the page, there is a box where you can fill out your grouping requests.)
 Requests for campers to be placed in the same group must be made in writing and must be made by both/all parties involved.
 While grouping campers, every effort is made to maintain a balance of gender and new and returning campers.
 We cannot group campers together if they are not registered in the same program and/or division.
 While we will make every effort to honor mutual grouping requests, we cannot guarantee them.

 Is a nurse on campus during camp hours?

 Yes.
 During hours of operation, a registered nurse and/or clinic aide is on campus to help safeguard children’s health.
 We have one nurse stationed at the Great Adventures/ ECP Building and one stationed at the Main School Building for Rising 1-9th graders.

 When do I need to send in my health forms?

-For ALL campers, the Congressional Camp “2022 Health History Form and Pickup Authorization” must be completed in order for the registration to be considered complete.
+For ALL campers, the Congressional Camp “2023 Health History Form and Pickup Authorization” must be completed in order for the registration to be considered complete.
 This will be available via your online account.
-In addition, all campers must have their most up-to-date Immunization Records including COVID 19 vaccination card on file in the Camp Office.
+In addition, all campers must have their most up-to-date Immunization Records on file in the Camp Office.

 For campers in the Great Adventures division, the Virginia School Health Form must also be signed and dated by a physician and submitted no later than June 1st.